Edraye0g/Edraye0g/README.md

 I'm Rayeed, a biomedical engineering student based in Bangladesh

 I am currently working on cancer genomics and biomedical informatics.
-I am enthusiast about simulation based projects on computational fluid dynamics and finite element analysis.
+I am enthusiast about simulation based projects on computational psychiatry and neuroeconomics.

-I use softwares like MATLAB, SimVascular, SimScale, OpenFOAM for simulation-based project.
+I use softwares like MATLAB, SimVascular, SimScale, OpenFOAM.
 For  embedded projects, I use proteus and arduino IDE.
+Recently gaining knowledge on PsychoPy, MNE-Python and fMRI.

 Fun Facts:
 1. I like gaining knowledge.